PUBLICATIONS

 WORKING PAPERS

-Remote Work and Compensation Inequality, with Gianni De Fraja, Jesse Matheson, Paul Mizen, James Rockey, Gregory Thwaites
+Remote Work and Compensation Inequality, with Gianni De Fraja, Jesse Matheson, Paul Mizen, James Rockey, Gregory Thwaites (Revise and resubmit at Review of Income and Wealth)

 (SSRN link: Remote Work and Inequality)